avenmia/AlohaBirdsGame/README.md

 ## Running the apk (Android)
-1. Download the apk file from the GitHub repo and launch it on your android device, the app should run successfully
+1. Clone the repo and open the AlohaBirdsGame.apk file in the **Builds** folder and launch it on your android device, the app should run successfully

 Thank you for reviewing our project!. :hibiscus: